DiddiZ/mtg-proxies/README.md

 1 Murderous Rider // Swift End (ELD) 287
 ```

+(or use the `convert.py` tool to convert a plain decklist to Arena format)

-3. Create a PDF file.
+4. Create a PDF file.

 ```bash
 python print.py examples/decklist.txt decklist.pdf